 Okay so needless to say, I was excited because I'd be getting reasonable doses of DFW's worldview, personal history, opinions on media, sports, etc...
 How could I go wrong?

 I started the second essay, "E Unibus Pluram: Television and U.S. Fiction", excited that it was about mass-media theory and the psychology thereof.
 I thought, I'm gonna read the shit out of this essay.
-After trudging through incredibly challenging syntax that's clearly suited for a NASA manual, I had to quit six pages in and felt as if I had been trying to run through two feet of un-packed snow.
+After braving incredibly challenging syntax that's clearly suited for a NASA manual, I had to quit six pages in and felt as if I had been trying to run through two feet of un-packed snow.

 I skipped to the next essay "Getting Away from Already Being Pretty Much Away from It All", which was about covering a state fair for Harpers, and I won't bore you with the details about how I couldn't finish it.

-Desperate, I skipped to the last, essay "A Supposedly Fun Thing I Will Never Do Again", which is probably his most famous essay after "Consider the Lobster" (which is found in a different book of same name).
+Desperate, I skipped to the last, essay "A Supposedly Fun Thing I Will Never Do Again", which is probably his most famous essay after "Consider the Lobster" (which is found in a book of the same name).
 I said, "I don't give a shit, I will read every last word of this..."

 "The capital-T Truth is about life before death.
 It is about making it to 30, or maybe 50, without wanting to shoot yourself in the head."